PROACTIVE PROTECTION USING AIS

 Compact, waterproof and deployed in the remotest places on earth.

-When placed in an elevated postion near the coastline, the Guardian Shore Station receives AIS transmissions from all vessels up to 25 nautical miles away.
+When placed in an elevated postion near the coastline, the Guardian Shore Station receives AIS transmissions from all vessels at least 25 nautical miles away.
 This data is processed by Guardian Cloud to identify risky behaviour (based on rules you set).
 AIS alert messages are sent via the Station directly to the navigation systems of those vessels that present a risk.
 Over this same distance, the Station broadcasts VAtoNs (virtual bouys).

 No bigger than a 6 pack of soft drink cans, the Guardian Shore Station can be deployed almost anywhere, even in the most remote locations.
 It is IPX7 (waterproof), can be powered via solar and connected to Guardian Cloud by satellite communications.